msc-thesis-workgroup/tdmpc2-for-Unitree-H1/README.md

 - The Unitree Robotics H1 robot is a humanoid robot developed by Unitree Robotics.
 The robot model is taken from MuJoCo Menagerie, which is a collection of MuJoCo environments and models.

-- Some of the code was inspired by the HumanoidBench repository.
-However, the code is not a direct copy of the HumanoidBench repository, there are enough differences between the two repositories to consider them as completely different projects.
-These differences are necessary for the needs of the project.
+- Few modules code ware inspired by the HumanoidBench repository.
+However, the objectives of this project are completely different from the HumanoidBench project and the code was modified to fit the objectives of this project.
 ---

 ## Known issues

-When you evaluate the model, the program will save the video correctly, but it will crash in the end.
+When you evaluate the model, the program will save the video correctly, but it could crash in the end.
 This is due to a bug in the code that will be fixed in the future.
-The evaluation is still correct, and the video is saved correctly.
+The evaluation is still correct, and the video will be saved correctly.